One of the unique features of studying at Regent is the opportunity to focus your studies in a particular area of concentration.

 - Advanced New Testament Exegesis (BIBL 702)

-A concentration in Biblical Studies is available for MCS students who want to develop a biblical perspective that involves both the Old and the New Testament.
+A concentration in Biblical Studies is available for students in the MA in Theo.
+Studies program (formerly the MCS) who want to develop a biblical perspective that involves both the Old and the New Testament.
 This is a combination of the two previous concentrations, culminating in both an Old and a New Testament comprehensive exam (no thesis option).
 If you plan to proceed to advanced study in either Testament, however, you are advised that additional language study will likely be necessary beyond what is required for this concentration.

 Required courses include: